1etu/easyupoo/README.md

 This project is made for the community.
-There's a high chance of this not meeting your expectations.
+Powered by Jadeship.com

 # Building on your own